Lucas-Developer/mmt/README.md

 And if you need to stop the server from running, hit `Ctrl + C` and the server will shutdown.

+#### Setting the environment variable needed by the local CMR
+Before running a local copy of the CMR.
+You will need to set an environment variable.
+Add this line into your `.bash_profile`

+    export CMR_URS_PASSWORD=mock-urs-password

+After adding the line and saving the file, don't forget to source the file

+    source ~/.bash_profile

 ### Running a local copy of CMR
 In order to use a local copy of the CMR you will need to download the latest file, set up the necessary permissions and groups, and ingest some sample data.